Older people of pensionable age are entitled to a bus pass giving free off-peak travel on local bus services anywhere in England.

 If you have lost or damaged your bus pass, there will be a charge of £10 for a replacement.

-If your pass has been stolen, and you have a crime reference number from the police, we can issue your replacement pass free of charge.
+If your pass has been stolen, and you have an incident number from the police, we can issue your replacement pass free of charge.

 Hotlisted bus pass